Taylor Swift, Harry Styles and Lizzo lead 2023 iHeartRadio Music Awards nominations

 Three Days Grace

-Dance Song of the Year
+Dance Song Of The Year

-“Cold Heart” – Elton John & Dua Lipa
+‘Cold Heart’ – Elton John & Dua Lipa

-“Escape” – KX5, Kaskade, Deadmau5 ft.
+‘Escape’ – KX5, Kaskade, Deadmau5 ft.
 Hayla

-“Heaven Takes You Home” – Swedish House Mafia & Connie Constance
+‘Heaven Takes You Home’ – Swedish House Mafia & Connie Constance

-“Hot In It” – Tiësto & Charli XCX
+‘Hot In It’ – Tiësto & Charli XCX

-“I’m Good (Blue)” – David Guetta & Bebe Rexha
+‘I’m Good (Blue)’ – David Guetta & Bebe Rexha

-Dance Artist of the Year
+Dance Artist Of The Year

 Anabel Englund